ad-astra-8/fly-smart-capstone-client/README.md

 ## Development Roadmap
 This is v1.0 of the app, but future enhancements are expected to include:
 * More pages in order to include more search results
-* A feature that will provide US & Metric Liquid Volume Conversions

 ## How to run it
 Use command line to navigate into the project folder and run the following in terminal